jimmoffitt/developer_advocate.blog/project_schema.md

 Activity table with dynamic actor attributes.

-+ Activities table persists Activity obejects.
++ Activities table persists Activity objects.
      + Storing 'dynamic' actor attributes on a activity-by-activity basis.
++ More static actor atributes are in Actor table.
 + Metadata arrays are handled in two ways:
 +     Separate metadata table with a many-to-one activity relationship.
 +     Stored as a 'flattened' array with a specified delimiter.